-is aware of the duty to ensure that other people living or working on the premises are suitable to be in contact with children.
-(National Standard 1: Suitable person) understands the importance of working within the constraints of the condition of registration relating to number of children; and of organising space and resources to best meet the needs of the children.
-(National Standard 2: Organisation) has a sound awareness of the records to be kept and the importance of these.
-(National Standard 14: Documentation) Improvements since the last inspection At the previous inspection the provider was asked to ensure that a fire blanket is in place and that sockets are made safe.
-A fire blanket and electrical socket protectors have now been purchased.
-Complaints since the last inspection Since the last inspection there have been no complaints made to Ofsted that required the provider or Ofsted to take any action in order to meet the National Standards.
+is aware of the duty to ensure that other people living or working on the premises are suitable to be in contact with children (National Standard 1: Suitable person).

+understands the importance of working within the constraints of the condition of registration relating to number of children; and of organising space and resources to best meet the needs of the children (National Standard 2: Organisation).

+has a sound awareness of the records to be kept and the importance of these (National Standard 14: Documentation).

+Improvements since the last inspection

+At the previous inspection the childminder was requested to ensure that all documentation in relation to the administration of medication is signed by parents.
+She was also asked to ensure that children have an appropriate range of activities and resources that promote equality of opportunity and anti-discriminatory practice in relation to disability.
+Both these have been positively addressed.

+Complaints since the last inspection

+Since 1 April 2004 there have been no complaints made to Ofsted that required the provider or Ofsted to take any action in order to meet the National Standards.
 The provider is required to keep a record of complaints made by parents, which they can see on request.
 The complaints record may contain complaints other than those made to Ofsted.

-THE QUALITY AND STANDARDS OF THE CARE On the basis of the evidence collected on this inspection:
+THE QUALITY AND STANDARDS OF THE CARE

+On the basis of the evidence collected on this inspection:

 The quality and standards of the care are satisfactory.
 The registered person meets the National Standards for under 8s day care and childminding.

 At the time of the inspection there were no children on roll.
 Ofsted judges that the provider remains suitable to provide care.

 WHAT MUST BE DONE TO SECURE FUTURE IMPROVEMENT?